San Diego Family Law Attorney

 The short answer is no, you do not have to be represented by an attorney when filing for divorce.
 It’s legal to handle the proceedings on your own.
 However, even if it seems that both you and your spouse are in agreement, you should still consult with an attorney to discuss your situation and determine if going without an attorney makes sense.

-If you are going through a high-asset divorce, need to reach a custody agreement, or feel like you are not getting a fair settlement, you will almost certainly be better off with an experienced family law attorney representing you.
+If you are going through a high-asset divorce, need to reach a custody agreement, or feel like you are not getting a fair settlement, you will almost certainly be better off with an experienced San Diego family law attorney representing you.

 What is a no-fault divorce?